Fredric

 depression or a compulsive disorder, such as an eating disorder,

 including anorexia nervosa and bulimia.
-Other compulsive disorders
+Other compulsive

-and post-traumatic stress disorder.
-The therapeutic glasses can be
+stress-induced heart disease and post-traumatic stress disorder.

-used in counseling and for use in amplifying, diagnosing or
+The therapeutic glasses can be used in counseling and for use in

-describing a psychological problem.
-The therapeutic glasses are
+amplifying, diagnosing or describing a psychological problem.

-useful for circumstances where one hemisphere of the brain is
+The therapeutic glasses are useful for circumstances where one

-visually stimulated over the other hemisphere by differentially
+hemisphere of the brain is visually stimulated over the other

-stimulating the retinas.
-Such a stimulation can result in
+hemisphere by differentially stimulating the retinas.
+Such a

-electroencephalographic (EEG) activity, indicating a shift in
+activity, indicating a shift in hemispheric dominance.

 In psychotherapy a patient can alternate between lateral visual

-fields and induce both an increase and a decrease in the person's
+fields and induce both an increase and a decrease in the

-embodiment shown in FIG. 4, the entire frame can be rotated 180
+stimulated.
+In the embodiment shown in FIG. 4, the entire frame

-degrees to change the lateral visual field which is stimulated.
+can be rotated 180 degrees to change the lateral visual field

-With the embodiments shown in FIGS. 1 and 2, the subject can
+which is stimulated.
+With the embodiments shown in FIGS. 1 and

-switch between embodiments to alter the lateral visual field which
+2, the subject can switch between embodiments to alter the

-is stimulated.
-The method allows some patients who have had only a
+lateral visual field which is stimulated.
+The method allows some

-negative view of the world to see the world from a new more
+patients who have had only a negative view of the world to see

-optimistic, more mature perspective.
+the world from a new more optimistic, more mature perspective.

 The user does not need to undergo psychotherapy or the like to